About data models

 There are five types of data model dataset fields.

-A field derived at search time.
+A field extracted by the Splunk software at index time or search time.
 You can only add auto-extracted fields to root datasets.
 Child datasets can inherit them, but they cannot add new auto-extracted fields of their own.
 Auto-extracted fields divide into three groups.

 |Fields added by automatic key value field extraction|| These are fields that the Splunk software extracts automatically, like |